-(1) For the purposes of this Section, "college" shall also mean the group of tenured and tenure-earning employees whose primary assignments are in an institute, center, or other non-college unit.
 (2) These employees shall be grouped together for purposes of calculating the number of available sabbaticals and for purposes of ranking employees' applications.
 Sabbatical applications for these employees shall be reviewed and ranked by the University Research Council, whose rankings shall be finally reviewed by the University's representative.
-In all other respects, the application and selection process for these employees shall follow the provisions of this Article. (e) Application and Selection.
+In all other respects, the application and selection process for these employees shall follow the provisions of this Article.

+(e) Application and Selection.